The Ultimate Guide To Surviving A Winter Storm

 Snow is always going to be a part of life in the northern United States, but “mega storms” seems to be happening with increasing regularity.
 Whether you’re bracing for the “Bomb Cyclone”, new to a city that gets buried by the white stuff, or have an unwelcome surprise sitting in the weather forecast for your usually balmy climes, here’s some advice from the Uproxx team on how to handle it.

-Zach Johnson — Stock up on food you can cook over a fire or on a gas stove.
+Zach Johnston — Stock up on food you can cook over a fire or on a gas stove.

 Okay, you can cook all food over a fire… in theory.
 But, let’s be practical here.
 If you open a can of beans, you can cook them easily.
 They literally come in a little metal pot for cooking without that pesky and melty plastic handle.
 So canned foods are a great resource when the power goes out.
 Potatoes and most tubers are also really easy to cook over a fire.
 Just wrap them up in foil and throw them near the heat for an hour or so.
 Tasty and nourishing starch awaits.